 A Brownfield is a property, the expansion, redevelopment, or reuse of which may be complicated by the presence or potential presence of a hazardous substance, pollutant, or contaminant.

-To date, the Department continues to receive Brownfields State Response grants from the EPA.
-The
+To date, the Department continues to receive Brownfields State Response grants from the federal Environmental Protection Agency (EPA).

 Examples of potential Brownfield sites in North Dakota include:

 - An abandoned retail commercial building which has or is suspected to have asbestos in the ceiling tiles, wall insulation, or on the heating system in the basement, and;

 - An abandoned gas station with soil contamination.

 The North Dakota Brownfields State Response Program is application based.
 Cities, counties, non-profits, and local development groups may qualify and apply for assistance.

 An introduction letter to the North Dakota Brownfields State Response Program is available here: